FlavioACR/Python_Terminal_App/README.md

 * virtualenv: To create the virtual environment
 * pip       : To install necessary modules.

-### The entire application was developed within a virtual environment, using virtualenv python´s module.
+### The entire application was developed within a virtual environment, using virtualenv python´s module & the Gitbash terminal with WSL (Windows Subsystem Linux)